 The simple answer is to write as you speak.

-Of course, you can omit all the umms, ahhs, and slang but by keeping your writing close to the spoken word is how you can create copy that’s natural and emotionally charged.
+Of course, you can omit all the umms, ahhs, and slang, but keeping your writing close to the spoken word is how you can create copy that’s natural and emotionally charged.

-If you stick to the rules of grammar rigidly, your writing is more likely to come across as rigid and distant.
+If you stick to grammar rules rigidly, your writing is more likely to come across as rigid and distant.

 And that’s not what you’re after.

-For your copywriting to be effective it has to touch your reader; empathise with them and show them that you ‘get it’ and can help them overcome the issue they’re facing.
+For your copywriting to be effective, it has to touch your reader; empathise with them and show them that you ‘get it’ and help them overcome the issue they’re facing.

 None of that is possible when writing for an unknown audience.
 That’s why emotion should always trump grammar.